 -Turn right into their driveway

-– Follow the road that is on the right through the chicken, goat and donkey field! (goats where there the day I went)
+– Follow the road that is on the right through the chicken, goat, and donkey field! (goats were there the day I went)

 -Park on the dirt driveway, look toward the ocean

 -Follow the hiking trail towards the ocean until you come to a set of stairs